qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 OR
 ..

-Returns 1 when condition a or b is true.
+Returns TRUE when condition a or b is true.

 .. list-table::
    :widths: 15 85